Drama meets daily life in Palestinian film

-RAMALLAH, West Bank (Reuters) - Brazen and in broad daylight, “Israeli infantry” plunge deep into the West Bank Palestinian capital of Ramallah, hoisting a flag atop a makeshift checkpoint.
+RAMALLAH, West Bank, July 23 (Reuters) - Brazen and in broad daylight, “Israeli infantry” plunge deep into the West Bank Palestinian capital of Ramallah, hoisting a flag atop a makeshift checkpoint.

 A motley crowd of children, veiled ladies and young men in jeans chant defiantly in the summer sun at the soldiers clad in olive drab and facing them with rifles.
 A clash looms.